jiayuewang/Manually-implemented-CPU-cs423/README.md

 ## Introduction

-This is the skeleton code for the 2017 Fall ECE408 / CS483 course project.
-In this project, you will get experience with practical neural network artifacts, face the challenges of modifying existing real-world code, and demonstrate command of basic CUDA optimization techniques.
-Specifically, you will get experience with

 * Basic OS knowledge:

 1,Process states: New, Ready, Running, Waiting, Terminated.
 Process control block: process ID, process states, CPU register and Program counter, CPU scheduling information, memory management information, accounting information, I/O status information.